 Almonds are a natural source of magnesium that promotes sleep and muscle relaxation in the human body.

 This cherry-banana frozen dessert can help you to sleep.

-You can combine all of the ingredients previously discussed – simply toss into a quality, high-powered blender to create a scrumptious and healthy frozen dessert that will help you to get a better night’s sleep!
-How cool is that!?
+You can combine all the previously discussed ingredients – simply toss them into a quality, high-powered blender to create a scrumptious and healthy frozen dessert that will help you get a better night’s sleep.
+How cool is that?

 - 1/2 cup jasmine rice milk

 - 1 teaspoon almond butter